MiSTer-devel/GBA_MiSTer/README.md

 - Famicon Mini Series Vol21 - Vol30

 # Cartridge Hardware supported games
-- RTC : Pokemon Sapphire+Ruby+Emerald, Boktai 1+2
+- RTC : Pokemon Sapphire+Ruby+Emerald, Boktai 1+2+3
 - Gyro: Wario Ware Twisted
-- Tilt: Yoshi Topsy Turvy/Universal Gravitation
+- Tilt: Yoshi Topsy Turvy/Universal Gravitation, Koro Koro Puzzle - Happy Panechu!

 If there is a game you want to play that also uses one of these features, but is not listed, please open a bug request.